-trunc(str1, str2): Truncates the string beginning with the first occurrence of the specified string.
+truncr(str, char): Truncates everything in the string that appears on the right side of the specified char.
+For example:

 '''

-mail : : : uid : : inetorgperson : truncl(mail, "@domain")
+mail : : : uid : : inetorgperson : truncr(mail, '@')

 '''

 dnconvert (str): Converts DN type attributes if domain mapping is used.

 This example assumes the following domain mapping rule: